-We offer bulk billing ultrasound examinations at our three Adelaide radiology clinics in Brighton, Hawthorn and Salisbury.
+We offer bulk billing ultrasound examinations at both our Adelaide radiology clinics in Brighton and Salisbury.
 This means that when you are referred for an ultrasound to Australian Radiology Clinics, there is no gap to pay and so you incur no costs.

 In order to be bulk billed for your ultrasound examination at Australian Radiology Clinics, you require a valid Medicare card and to have an ultrasound referral from your GP or Specialist.
 Please feel free to talk to a member of our team if you have any questions about our radiology bulk billing services.

 In preparation for an ultrasound examination when you are pregnant, or you are having your pelvis or kidneys scanned, it is necessary to have a full bladder.
 You should therefore drink one litre of water-based fluids, starting 1.5 hours prior to your examination and finishing an hour before your appointment begins.
 If you are having an ultrasound on your gallbladder or upper abdomen, you should not eat or drink for at least six hours prior to your appointment.
 Our team is always on hand to provide guidance in advance of any ultrasound examination.